Dimfred/red_black_beauty/README.md

 "red_black" is the folder where I started to modify the animations etc. this is in progress

+If you want to add your icons I would be happy to merge them, when you make a pull request!

 ENJOY :)

 my setup for example: